penheiros/github-profile-inspector/README.md

 - **Starred Repositories:** View the repositories the user has starred.
 - **Mobile Responsive:** Optimized for both desktop and mobile devices.

+## How to Use

+1. Open the application in your web browser.
+2. Select the desired username from the type to search.
+3. The current details about the user under that username, if it exists, will display immediately.

 ## Demo

 [Click here to view a live demo of the application.](https://penheiros.github.io/github-profile-inspector/)